Engineering creativity is a must-have skill, especially when leading projects or working at the cutting edge of technology.

-I’m not saying to steal patents.
-Rather, iterate over and improve existing designs.
-All great engineers do this.
-It’s a form of creativity.
+Now, I’m not telling you to steal patents.
+Instead, take existing designs and make them even better.
+All the greatest engineers do this—it’s a form of creativity.

-The point is, recycle past designs and then iterate over them to meet your project specs.
-Don’t reinvent the wheel.
+So go ahead, recycle and improve past designs to fit your project specs.
+No need to reinvent the wheel.

 #10 Constantly challenge yourself

 Don’t become complacent!
 Keep pushing yourself in these ways: